 Diabetic Foot Care in Des Moines & Mason City

 If you have diabetes, there's no such thing as a minor wound to the foot.
 Even a small foot sore can turn into an ulcer that, without proper diabetic foot treatment, can lead to amputation.
 The rate of amputation for patients with diabetes is 10 times higher than for those who don't have the disease.
 For that reason, all diabetic patients should see a podiatrist for a foot wellness check on a regular basis.

 Diabetics are prone to nerve damage, or neuropathy, in the feet putting them at a much higher risk for foot complications.
 When not treated properly, these complications can lead to the loss of feeling in your feet enabling injuries or small wounds and cuts to go unnoticed.
-Our podiatrists at East Village Foot & Ankle can help you protect your feet from more severe conditions caused by diabetes, such as foot ulcers.
+Our foot and ankle specialists in Des Moines and Mason City can help you protect your feet from more severe conditions caused by diabetes, such as foot ulcers.

 Common Diabetic Foot Wounds

 Our skilled podiatrists for diabetes treat a variety of common foot wounds diabetic patients are particularly susceptible to.
 If you begin to notice any of the conditions below, we encourage you to schedule an appointment with a podiatrist as early as possible to prevent your diabetic foot wound from worsening.
 Some of the most common diabetic foot wounds our specialists have seen include:

 People with diabetes are at increased risk for complications from wound healing because diabetes decreases blood flow, so injuries are slower to heal than in people who do not have the disease.
 Also, many people with diabetes also have neuropathy — reduced sensation in their hands or feet — which means they don't necessarily notice an injury right away.